clipdealer/org.octris.core/doc/manual/01-introduction/01-overview.markdown

 Because i wanted to have a framework available, that works exactly how i would expect and like a framework to work.

+**Are there any reference applications available?**

+As of now, July 2011, there are no noteworthy reference applications available.
+However, many concepts and ideas of the framework evolved from another -- closed source -- framework i develope since 2004 and which powers clipdealer.com and pixelio.de -- the latter one is one of the largest german speaking sites for gratis and royalty free photos.